vixtech/roku-google-analytics-4/README.md

 Copy the files inside "components" to your application.

 ## Usage
-Put the code bellow in the initialization of your MainScene.
+Put the code bellow in the start of your MainScene.

 ```brightscript
 m.global.AddField("analytics", "node", false)